ElementalNinja/GroupProject/use-cases/use-case-1.md

-# USE CASE: 4 Produce a Report on the Salary of Employees of a Given Role
+# USE CASE: 1 Produce a report on the salary of all employees

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an *HR advisor* I want *to produce a report on the salary of employees of a given role* so that *I can support financial reporting of the organisation.*
+As an HR advisor I want to produce a report on the salary of all employees so that I can support financial reporting of the organisation.

 ### Scope